1. Forget Velocity, Think Balance & Power!

 14. Scuba Tanks, the Air Venturi 98 and Hand-Pumps

 A little observation about tanks and pumps.
 Depending upon where you live, consider that when you use a hand pump, you are filling your air gun with ambient air.
 If you live near the coast and salt air, you are pumping salt air into your PCP.
-The inner parts of your PCP are made of metal and it is common knowledge what salt air or humid air can do to metal.
+The inner parts of your PCP are made of metal and it is common knowledge what salt air or humid air can do to metal- a dry climate is best.
 Take inventory of the air present where you live and consider filling your PCP with clean, pure breathable (97% moisture free) air provided by a scuba shop.
 After all, it is the same air that divers breath... something to think about.
 Out of sight, out of mind will catch up sooner or later.

 Most scuba tanks only hold 3000 psi filled.
 If you have an airgun that can be filled to 3000 psi then the scuba tank will only give you one fill at that air pressure.
 The next re-fill will be at 2900 psi, the next at 2800 psi and so on.
 A 4500 psi tank such as the Air Venturi 98 will have "air to spare" so to speak.
 You will get several re-fills (depending on the size of the reservoir on your gun) before having to return to your local friendly scuba shop to have your Air Venturi 98 filled to 4500 psi again.